Category: Technical Support

 Django is a Python web framework; it’s free, open source, and often used with complex, database-driven websites.

-How to Remove (Delete) a User on Fedora 21
+I. How to Add a User and Grant Root Privileges on Fedora 21

 II.
 How to Remove (Delete) a User on Fedora 21